pfeghali/CS165B-FinalPrep/README.md

 # PAC Learning
 PAC stands for Probably Approximately Correct.
 As taken from the slides, "If a concept is PAC-learnable, then there exists a learning algorithm that gets it mostly right, most of the time".
 Define a hypothesis h in a space H, and a distribution of data D. Allow for an error rate of h for the distribution D: err_d.
 Allow some sort of error e, and allow a failure rate s.
 PAC learning outputs, with a probability at least 1-s, a hypothesis h such that err_d < e.
 These statements lead to the most of the time and mostly right statements.
-This can actually become a guaruntee, given a large enough training set m = |D|.
+This can actually become a guarantee, given a large enough training set m = |D|.
 The given equation was: `m>=(1/e)(ln(|H|) + ln(1/s))`

 # VC Dimension
 The VC dimension is an attempt at measuring the capacity of a space of functions that can be learned from statistical classification.
 This is defined as the largest set of points that an algorithm can shatter.
+Define shatter as the number of points that can be linearly seperated by a single algorithm For example, imagine a classification problem of an XOR function.
+Binary classification, and 4 possible points.
+They are arranged in an X like fashion, with the same labels opposing each other in opposite corners of some sort of square.
+There is no line which can define this function.
+That being said, for any 3 point problem, a line can shatter it.

 # MAP Decision rule

 # Regression Models
 Regression is the process of taking some set of points and fitting some sort of a function to those data points.
+Regression is nice because it is easily undderstood and explained.
+Overfitting is generally easily visualized, and understood.
+Regression is not effective for complex problems due to overfitting, or not being able to fit nicely to higher dimensions.
+Generally the most useful when mapping some input to a real valued output (some sort of scalar vector or something).

 ## Residual Error Optimization
 Generally, regression focuses on the minimization of some sort of loss function.